asakusuma/ventana/README.md

 });
 ```

+## How it works

+Under the hood, there are two main abstractions used to implement Ventana: streams and queues.

+#### Streams
+Ventana streams are barebones, essentially just a list of listeners with the ability to filter on values and work nicely with queues.
+Listeners can be functions, other streams, or queues.
+You write a single value to the stream, and each listener gets called with that value.

+#### Queues
+Ventana queues are specialized lists of objects.

 ## Usage
 Ventana is available as a [standard npm module](https://www.npmjs.com/package/ventana).
 Additionally, you can use the [minified UMD file](https://github.com/asakusuma/ventana/blob/master/exports/ventana.umd.js).